 Step 1: Secure Your Login Credentials

-A) Change User Name
+A) Change The User Name

 For example, if you ‘admin’ as your username and ‘protectpass’ as your password how long it will take to breach the security?
-It will take few minutes to gain access.
+It will take a few minutes to gain access.

 So, don’t use admin as your username.
-Try to use something else as username and every time use your email address for login, this will give you better security hold.
-As emails aren’t easy to predict, hackers will have a tough time with it.
+Try to use something else as username and every time use your email address for login, this will give you a better security hold.
+As emails aren’t easy to predict, hackers will have a tough time with them.
 You can use plugins like WP Email Login for this purpose.

-B) Set Strong Password
+B) Set A Strong Password

 After changing the username, you should set a secure password.
 The more your password is protected, the more it is hard for hackers to crack your website.
-To arrange a secure password, you can follow this rules:
+To arrange a secure password, you can follow these rules:

 - Use a mix of upper and lowercase letters